-- (2) If HUD finds that high construction costs in Alaska, Guam, the Virgin Islands or Hawaii make it infeasible to construct dwellings, without the sacrifice of sound standards of construction, design, and livability, within the development cost limits provided above, the amount of capital advances may be increased to compensate for such costs.
-The increase may not exceed the limits established under this section (including any high cost area adjustment) by more than 50 percent. - (3) For group homes only, local HUD offices may approve increases in the development cost limits in Section IV.E.3.a.(2), above, in areas where you can provide sufficient documentation that high land costs limit or prohibit project feasibility.
+(2) If HUD finds that high construction costs in Alaska, Guam, the Virgin Islands or Hawaii make it infeasible to construct dwellings, without the sacrifice of sound standards of construction, design, and livability, within the development cost limits provided in Section IV.E.3.a.(1) and IV.E.3.b.(1) above, the amount of capital advances may be increased to compensate for such costs.
+The increase may not exceed the limits established under this section (including any high cost area adjustment) by more than 50 percent.

+(3) For group homes only, local HUD offices may approve increases in the development cost limits in Section IV.E.3.a.(2), above, in areas where you can provide sufficient documentation that high land costs limit or prohibit project feasibility.
 An example of acceptable documentation is evidence of at least three land sales that have actually taken place (listed prices for land are not acceptable) within the last two years in the area where your project is to be built.
-The average cost of the documented sales must exceed ten percent of the development cost limit for your project in order for an increase to be considered. - 4.
-Commercial Facilities.
+The average cost of the documented sales must exceed ten percent of the development cost limit for your project in order for an increase to be considered.

+4. Commercial Facilities.
 A commercial facility for the benefit of the residents may be located and operated in the Section 811 project.
 However, the commercial facility cannot be funded with the use of Section 811 capital advance or PRAC funds.
 The maximum amount of space permitted for a commercial facility cannot exceed 10 percent of the total project cost.
 An exception to this 10 percent limitation is if the project involves acquisition or rehabilitation and the additional space was incorporated in the existing structure at the time the proposal was submitted to HUD.
 Commercial facilities are considered public accommodations under Title III of the Americans with Disabilities Act of 1990 (ADA), and thus must comply with all the accessibility requirements of the ADA.

 5. Expiration of Section 811 Funds.
-The Consolidated Appropriations Act, 2004, requires HUD to obligate all Section 811 funds appropriated for FY 2004 by September 30, 2006.
+The Consolidated Appropriations Act, 2005, requires HUD to obligate all Section 811 funds appropriated for FY 2005 by September 30, 2008.
 Under 31 U.S.C.
-1551, no funds can be disbursed from this account after September 30, 2011.
+1551, no funds can be disbursed from this account after September 30, 2013.
 Under Section 811, obligation of funds occurs for both capital advances and project rental assistance upon fund reservation and acceptance.
-If all funds are not disbursed by HUD and expended by the project Owner by September 30, 2011, the funds, even though obligated, will expire and no further disbursements can be made from this account.
-In submitting an application, you need to carefully consider whether your proposed project can be completed through final capital advance closing no later than September 30, 2011.
-Furthermore, all unexpended balances, including any remaining balance on PRAC contracts, will be cancelled as of October 1, 2011.
+If all funds are not disbursed by HUD and expended by the project Owner by September 30, 2013, the funds, even though obligated, will expire and no further disbursements can be made from this account.
+In submitting an application, you need to carefully consider whether your proposed project can be completed through final capital advance closing no later than September 30, 2013.
+Furthermore, all unexpended balances, including any remaining balance on PRAC contracts, will be cancelled as of October 1, 2013.
 Amounts needed to maintain PRAC payments for any remaining term on the affected contracts beyond that date will have to be funded from other current appropriations.

-F. Other Submission Requirements

-Address for Submitting Applications.
-Submit an original and four copies of your completed application to the Director of the appropriate local HUD office listed in Appendix A below.
+F. Other Submission Requirements: Address for Submitting Applications.
+Applications must be submitted electronically through the www.Grants.gov web site, unless the applicant receives a waiver from the electronic submission requirement.
+See the General Section, Application Submission and Receipt Procedures, for information on applying online and requesting a waiver from the electronic application requirement.
+If you apply for and receive a waiver from the electronic application requirement, you must submit an original and four copies of your completed application to the Director of the appropriate local HUD office listed in Appendix A below.
 Note: Do not use the listing in Attachment B to the General Section of the SuperNOFA.